pdfme/pdfme/DEVELOPMENT.md

+To develop pdfme locally you need to install it, then embed it within a React application.
+You can either use your own, or use the [pdfme-playground](https://github.com/pdfme/pdfme-playground).

+## Installing and linking pdfme

-Clone the repository , install dependency and use `npm link` for local development.
+* Clone the repository
+* install dependency with `npm install`
-For this purpose, please do `npm link` in `packages/generator` and `packages/ui`.
+* Use `npm link` in `packages/generator` and `packages/ui`:

 ```cmd
 [in pdfme dir] $ npm install